Hummingbird Migration in Pennsylvania

 When do hummingbirds arrive in Pennsylvania?

-Ruby-throated hummingbirds, by far the most commonly seen in Pennsylvania, will probably be the first migrating hummingbirds to be seen in Pennsylvania.
+Ruby-throated hummingbirds are by far the most commonly seen hummingbirds in Pennsylvania.

 Hummingbirds starting their spring migration from Panama need to fly about 4,528 miles (if they choose to stay over landmass) or 2,149 (if they choose to fly over the Gulf of Mexico) to reach Pennsylvania.

-Hummingbirds starting their journey from Mexico need to fly 1,897 miles (from the Mexican border at Brownsville Texas to Philadephia) to reach Pennsylvania.
+Hummingbirds starting their journey from Mexico need to fly 1,897 miles (from the Mexican border at Brownsville Texas to Philadelphia) to reach Pennsylvania.

 Are there hummingbirds that live in Pennsylvania year-round?